michaelmacinnis/oh/doc/manual.md

     write: integer r
     write: status r

+Oh will also try to help by converting symbols that will parse correctly as a number when used in a context where that would be appropriate.
+For example,

+    write: add 3.14 2.72 1.41 2.50 4.67

+produces the output,

+    361/25

 #### Booleans

 Oh has a boolean type and the boolean values `true` and `false`.
 The `boolean` command can be used to create a boolean value.
-Passing `boolean` a non-zero number, any string (including the empty string), and any symbol with the exception of the symbol `false` will result in a value of `true`.
+Passing `boolean` a non-zero number, the zero status, any string (including the empty string), and any symbol with the exception of the symbol `false` will result in a value of `true`.

 The command,